Ace Barbers

 Robert Ace Smith Barbers (usually stylized as Robert "Ace" Barbers), (born May 31, 1969) or also known simply as Ace Barbers, is a Filipino politician.
-The son of former senator Robert Barbers, he servedas the representative of the second district of Surigao del Norte from 1998 to 2007 and again from 2016 to 2025.
-He previously served as well as provincial governor (2007–2010).
+The son of former senator Robert Barbers, he served as the representative of the second district of Surigao del Norte from 1998 to 2007 and again from 2016 to 2025.
+He also served as provincial governor (2007–2010).

 Early and personal life

 Barbers was born on May 31, 1969, in Manila, Philippines.
 He is the second of four siblings by Robert Barbers and Virginia Smith.

 Barbers was a graduate of Bachelor of Arts in political science, Minor in Economics at the De La Salle University (1987–1990), and became a holder of Master's degree in Public Administration and Governance at the University of the Philippines (2000–2003).

 Barbers has been married to Bernadette Sison since 1991; they have four sons.

 Family's political involvement

 Barbers came from a political clan in Surigao del Norte where his father was a Secretary of the Interior and Local Government and served in the Congress until 2004, and died a year later.
 His brother, Robert Lyndon, has been serving as provincial governor; while another, Robert Dean, served as a councilor in Makati and held cabinet positions during the Arroyo administration, being named officer-in-charge of the Department of Tourism and general manager and CEO of the Philippine Tourism Authority.

 The family lost their political control in 2010 when the Matugases won the key positions in the province.
 While Ace lost in his re-election bid for provincial governor, his two brothers were likewise defeated: Lyndon, who ran for Surigao City mayor; and Dean, for Makati 1st district representative.
 At the time of Ace's re-election as congressman in 2022, Lyndon only regained his seat.

 For the 2025 elections, Lyndon filed his candidacy for second gubernatorial term.
 Meanwhile, Ace's wife, Bernadette, is seeking to succeed her husband as district representative.